Explainability of deep vision-based autonomous driving systems: Review and challenges: Explaining a deep driving model

-A popular way of analysing and validate self-driving models is stratified evaluation. \citet{chauffeurnet} present a model ablation test for the ChauffeurNet model, and they specifically evaluate the self-driving model against a variety of scenarios.
-For example, they define a series of simple test cases such as stopping for stop signs or red lights or lane following, as well as more complex situations.
-Besides, since their model works on structured semantic inputs, they also evaluate ChauffeurNet against modified inputs where objects can be added or removed as explained in \autoref{sec:4:local:counterfactual}.
-Moreover, \citet{human_like_driving} argue that augmenting the input space with semantic maps enables the filtering of a subset of driving scenarios (\eg sessions with a red light), either for the training or the testing, and thus gaining a finer understanding of the potential performance of the self-driving model, a concept they coin as ``performance interpretability''.
-With the idea of detecting erroneous behaviors of deep self-driving models that could lead to potential accidents, \citet{deeptest} develop an automatic testing tool.
-They partition the input space according to the \textit{neuron coverage} concept from \citep{deepxplore} by assuming that the model decision is the same for inputs that have the same neuron coverage.
+\challenges{} In the autonomous driving literature, such approaches have not been widely used to the best of our knowledge.
+The only example we can find is reported in \citep{deeptest} which uses the neuron \emph{coverage} concept from \citep{deepxplore}.
+The neuron coverage is a testing metric for deep networks, that estimates the amount of logic explored by a set of test inputs: more formally the neuron coverage of a set of test inputs is the proportion of unique activated neurons, among all network's neurons for all test inputs.
+With the idea of detecting erroneous behaviors of deep self-driving models that could lead to potential accidents, \citet{deeptest} partition the input space according to the neuron coverage by assuming that the model decision is the same for inputs that have the same neuron coverage.
 With the aim of increasing neuron coverage of the model, they compose a variety of transformation of the input image stream, each corresponding to a synthetic but realistic editing of the scene: linear (\eg change of luminosity/contrast), affine (\eg camera rotation) and convolutional (\eg rain or fog) transformations.
-This enables them to automatically discover many --- synthetic but realistic --- scenarios where the car predictions are incorrect.
+This enables them to automatically discover many --- synthetic but realistic --- scenarios where the predictions are incorrect.
 Interestingly, they show that the insights obtained on erroneous corner cases can be leveraged to successfully retrain the driving model on the synthetic data to obtain an accuracy boost.
 Despite not giving explicit explanations about the self-driving model, such predictions help to understand the model's limitations.
-In the same vein, \citet{explanation_object_detection} use a SHAP approach \citep{shap} to find that the relative rotation of objects and their position with respect to the camera influence the prediction of the model.
-Their model can be used to create challenging scenarios by deriving corner cases.

-Some limits exist in this branch of the literature as manually creating the system’s specifications, to automatically evaluate the performance of deep self-driving models, remains costly and essentially amounts to recreate the logic of a real driver.
+Overall, inspecting neurons and intermediate representations is a tedious and lengthy operation.
+The detailed information provided by this inspection can be very precious to machine learning experts, but certainly not to regular car users.